XpiritBV/ContainerWorkshop-Docs/Lab11-IstioRetry-CircuitBreaker.md

 In the previous lab, we deployed Istio to Kubernetes by using `istioctl`.
 It can do more!
 It is now time to deploy a workload to the cluster.
 We will use the tool `istioctl` to modify a regular deployment to become 'Istio-enabled'.
 The template file will create a Namespace 'blue', which will not be labeled for automatic sidecar injection.
-The Deployment needs to be modified to include an additional container, the 'istio-proxy'.
+The deployment needs to be modified to include an additional container, the 'istio-proxy'.

 Examine the file '01-CircuitBreaker.yaml', if you have completed Lab 10 and 12, it should look very familiar.
 Except maybe for the DestinationRule `trafficPolicy`, but we will come back to that.
-The file creates a Deployment for a Pod with a container based on the 'blue' image.
-It exposes the Pod using a Service resource.
-Finally, it creates an Istio DeploymentRule as a proxy around the Service.
+The file creates a deployment for a pod with a container based on the 'blue' image.
+It exposes the pod using a `Service` resource.
+Finally, it creates an Istio DeploymentRule as a proxy around the service.

 ### Modify an existing Kubernetes template file

-To enable Istio sidecar injection for the Deployment, we can modify the regular Kubernetes template by using `isioctl`:
+To enable Istio sidecar injection for the deployment, we can modify the regular Kubernetes template by using `isioctl`:

 ```
 istioctl kube-inject --filename 01-CircuitBreaker.yaml  --output 01-CircuitBreaker-mod.yaml